Phenomenological constraints on light mixed sneutrino dark matter scenarios: Abstract

 \section{Abstract}

-In supersymmetric models with Dirac neutrinos, the lightest sneutrino can be an excellent thermal dark matter candidate when the soft sneutrino trilinear parameter is large.
-We focus on scenarios where the mass of the mixed sneutrino is of the order of GeV and sensitivity of dark matter direct detection is weak.
-We investigate phenomenological constraints on the model parameter space including the vacuum stability bound.
-We show that the allowed regions can be explored by measuring Higgs boson properties at future collider experiments.
+In supersymmetric models with Dirac neutrinos, the lightest sneutrino can be a good thermal dark matter candidate when the soft sneutrino trilinear parameter is large.
+In this paper, we focus on scenarios where the mass of the mixed sneutrino LSP is of the order of GeV so the sneutrino dark matter is still viable complying with the limits by current and near future direct detection experiments.
+We investigate phenomenological constraints in the parameter space of the models, as well as the vacuum stability bound.
+Finally, we show that the allowed regions can be explored by measuring Higgs boson properties at future collider experiments.

 \pagenumbering{arabic}